VIAcode/VIAcode-Incident-Management-System-for-Azure/VIMS Release Notes.md

 - Fixed backward synchronization in case when states of tickets created from alerts that are more than one month old are changed
 - Hidden technical tags
 - Monitor alert tickets article's subject now has "Azure Alert Fired"
-- Fixed ticket duplication by avoiding use of Ful Text Search for exising ticket search
+- Fixed ticket duplication by avoiding use of Full Text Search for exising ticket search
 - Fixed VIAcode Insights Feed
-- Fixed ticket repeat count
+- Fixed ticket repeat count.
+Added service bus message de-dupulciation.
 - Added timezone specification for date-time fields in ticket articles
 - Made that not only the first page of alerts is closed when corresponding ticket is closed